 ANCILLARY PROVIDER RESPONSIBILITY

-Ancillary providers should not recommend any treatment they feel is professionally unacceptable.
+You should not recommend any treatment you feel is professionally unacceptable.
 You have sole responsibility for the quality and type of health care service you provide to your patients.

-Ancillary providers are free to communicate openly with a member about all appropriate diagnostic testing and treatment options, including alternative medications, regardless of benefit coverage limitation.
+You are free to openly communicate with a member about all appropriate diagnostic testing and treatment options, including alternative medications, regardless of benefit coverage limitation.

 Primary Care Physician (PCP)